Heatblur-Simulations/f-14-manual/src/systems/defensive_systems/countermeasures/ale_39.md

 The L10, L20, R10 and R20 thumbwheels can be set to C, J or F setting what cartridge is loaded into which section.

-> **Note:** Incorrectly setting type of cartridge loaded can result in the launch of the wrong type
+> 💡 Incorrectly setting type of cartridge loaded can result in the launch of the wrong type
 > of cartridge.

 The RESET switch needs to be used to reset the system's internal counters after loading new